zant/site/content/posts/modeling-marx.md

                    A ---------------> A × A
                          δ (diagonal)

-So now we can even be satisfied with saying that say that using Cubical Agda, we're treating with a (∞,1)-topos, which is a homotopy type theory [6]:
+So now we can even be satisfied with saying that using Cubical Agda, we're treating with a (∞,1)-topos, which is a homotopy type theory [6]:

 > We prove the conjecture that any Grothendieck (∞, 1)-topos can
 > be presented by a Quillen model category that interprets homotopy type theory